ETCLabs/sACN/README.md

 ## Quality Gates

-This library meets a high quality standard by employing a variety of quality gates, including code review, automated tests, and a variety of static and dynamic analysis tools.
+This library meets a high quality standard by employing a variety of quality gates, including code review, automated tests, and a variety of static and runtime analysis tools.

 ### Code Reviews